Rokasl/CS408_project/report/source/11_chapter_4.md

 ```

 The save is reverse linked list of stack frames, thus it is possible to restore the original stack including
-all the changes made.
-After stack is successfully restored all of the save data must be destroyed and parameters
+all the changes made by reverse engineering the stack.
+After stack is successfully restored, all of the
-reseted to keep future saves unaffected.
+save data must be destroyed and parameters reseted to keep future saves unaffected.

-Limitations:

-* Only one Stack save can exist at a given time.
+Finally, current limitation is that only one instance of stack save can exist at a given time.

 #### Final Remarks

-The Abstract Machine currently supports functionality for adding expressions,
+The abstract machine currently supports functionality for adding expressions,
-creating a reference, getting the value of a reference, setting new value of a given reference,
+creating a reference, getting the value of a reference, setting new value of a given reference and
-throwing & catching an exception.
+throwing & catching exceptions.

 Room for improvement:

-* Efficiency and optimization;
+* Efficiency and optimization, for example, by removing "go" tag and calling resumptions array directly;
 * Documentation;
 * Functionality;